k0sproject/k0s/docs/examples/ambassador-ingress.md

 # Install Ambassador Gateway on k0s

 You can configure k0s with the [Ambassador API Gateway](https://www.getambassador.io/products/api-gateway/) and a [MetalLB service loadbalancer](https://metallb.universe.tf/).
-With the extensible bootstrapping functionality Helm offers, this is as simple as adding the correct extensions to the `k0s.yaml` file during cluster configuration.
+To do this you leverage Helm's extensible bootstrapping functionality to add the correct extensions to the `k0s.yaml` file during cluster configuration.

 ## Use Docker for non-native k0s platforms

 With Docker you can run k0s on platforms that the distribution does not natively support (refer to [Run k0s in Docker](../k0s-in-docker.md)).
 Skip this section if you are on a platform that k0s natively supports.

-As you need to create a custom configuration file to install Ambassador Gateway, you will first need prepare to map that file into the k0s container and to expose the ports Ambassador needs for outside access.
+As you need to create a custom configuration file to install Ambassador Gateway, you will first need to map that file into the k0s container and to expose the ports Ambassador needs for outside access.

 1. Run k0s under Docker: